eros938/eros938/README.md

 - 👨‍💻 I’m a Hardware & Embedded Systems Penetration Tester at HIRG (HIRG.online)
 - 🛠️ Co-lead of CTF team @ Air University Cyber Security Society (AUCSS)
-- 🧠 I love reversing malware and breaking things to understand how they work
+- 🧠 I love reversing and breaking things to understand how they work
 - 🛰️ Interested in IoT, Network Protocols, Firmware Analysis, CAN Bus, and Blockchain
 - 📚 Skilled in C, C++, Python, ARM Assembly, LaTeX, and React Native
-- 🔍 Currently exploring microcontainer runtimes for ESP32 (μDock)
-- 🧰 Experienced with tools like Ghidra, Cutter, JTAGulator, GDB, Wireshark, Docker, CANalyzer, Firmadyne, etc.
-- 🏁 CTF Achievements: Top 5 @ Airange (solo), Top 10 @ Ignite & MCS (Team Hashash)

 ---